digitalcolony/lvc/image_prompts.md

 # Image Generation Prompts for Lee Van Cleef Tribute

 > **TODO:** Generate these images when image generation credits are available.
 Currently using placeholder images (`assets/western_texture.png`).
+> **NOTE:** The image for Ryan (*Death Rides a Horse*) needs to be regenerated.
+Ensure the prompt accurately reflects the movie's specific visual style.

 ## Illustrated Image Generation Prompt Template